 Information for Authors

 The University of Texas at San Antonio Journal of Undergraduate Research (JURSW) publishes at the end of Fall and Spring semesters.
 JURSW welcomes submissions from undergraduates from any institution.
-Submission deadline for Fall 2018 is December 22, 2018.
+Submission deadline for Fall terms is December 22.
+Submission deadline for Spring terms is May 22.
 Students may submit their work in any of the following categories:

 The JURSW accepts abstracts (750 words) in fields of study which value research abstracts.